 Dynamic Resizing#

 Slices satisfy the concept of zero-value usability because slices have an advanced feature: dynamic resizing.
-Even a zero-value slice can perform element assignment operations through the predefined function append.
+Even a zero-value slice can perform element assignment operations through the predefined append function.

 var k []int